 You can earn points at Marriott properties even when you don’t have a reservation.
 For example, you get points on purchases at Marriott restaurants when the bill is $10 or more before taxes and gratuities.

 Signing up for a Marriott Bonvoy credit card makes it easy to earn points on your everyday purchases.
 American Express and Chase issue Marriott-branded credit cards.

-Marriott credit cards offer points bonuses or free nights for new cardholders who can spend $1,000 (Bold) or $5,000 (Boundless, Brilliant, Business) in the first three months.
+Marriott credit cards offer points bonuses or free nights for new cardholders who spend $1,000 (Bold), $3,000 (Boundless), or $5,000 (Brilliant and Business) in the first three months.

 Other Ways to Earn Marriott Bonvoy Points